 All current students may request a copy of his/her transcript any time during their enrollment.
-Graduates and withdrawn students can request an official transcript by doing so in writing to Laurel Business Institute.
-A \$5 fee must accompany each written request.
-If a check is used to pay the fee, the check must clear before the transcript is released.
+Graduates and withdrawn students can request an official transcript by doing so in writing to Laurel Technical Institute.
+A \$20 fee must accompany each written request.
+All balances owed to Laurel must be paid in full before the transcript will be released.
 All transcripts are maintained onsite and transcript requests are processed onsite.